soccerGB/MSIExperiment/readme.md

       4. msitest/test:proxycontainer

-                     The proxycontainer accesses the Instance Metadat Service on behalf of client containers
+                     In reponse to metadate quests from client continers. the proxycontainer accesses the Instance Metadat Service on behalf of client containers

       5. msitest/test:pythonwindow1709